bueler/numerical/index.md

 * Read the [Syllabus (PDF)](assets/general/S24/syllabus.pdf).

-* See the [Schedule (PDF)](assets/general/S24/schedule.pdf).
-Check it often for due dates, and for which topics come next!
+* The [Schedule (PDF)](assets/general/S24/schedule.pdf) is my longer-term plan.
+Check it for exam dates and due dates, and for which topics come next!

+* The [daily log](daily) has the recent happenings, including handouts and worksheets as PDFs.

 * Check out the nearly-weekly [homework Assignments](homework).